ELFENN/ELFENN/README.rst

 ELFENN arose out of a personal project, and thus features have been added as needed.

-For any feature requests, bug reports, comments or questions: please raise an issue on Github or email at ashifman@uottawa.ca
+For any feature requests, bug reports, comments or questions: please raise an issue on Github or email at ashif060@uottawa.ca

 Reference
 =========